thoughtspot/thoughtspot.github.io/_admin/loading/load-with-script.md

 tail -f master_log.txt
 ```

 Constructing your script in this way will execute all the commands in the background, and output to the file `master_log.txt`.
-You'll see a running status as the commands in the script execute.
+You can see a running status as the commands in the script execute.
 After the script completes, you can check the log file for detailed information, such as the number of rows that loaded successfully.